-The NetVault Backup Plug-in for FileSystem supports two types of exclusion lists.
+The NetVault supports two types of exclusion lists.

 • Name-based exclusion list: Use this list to omit files and directories that match the given name pattern.
 To exclude a directory and its contents, the path must be terminated with a forward slash character ("/") on Linux and UNIX and a backslash character ("\") on Windows.